NYXFLOWER/TIP/README.md

 # FM-PSEP
-Our hierarchical graph convolutional neural network model *FM-PSEP* is a general approach for multirelational link prediction in any hierarchical heterogeneous network.
+Our hierarchical graph convolutional neural network model *FM-PSEP* is an **efficient** general approach for **multirelational link prediction** in any hierarchical heterogeneous network.

-Here, Here, we are particularly concerned about the safety of [polypharmacy](https://en.wikipedia.org/wiki/Polypharmacy), which is the concurrent use of multiple medications by a patient.
+Here, we are particularly concerned about the safety of [polypharmacy](https://en.wikipedia.org/wiki/Polypharmacy), which is the concurrent use of multiple medications by a patient.
 Given a pair of drug, the model will predict how many polypharmacy side effects the drug pair will